muktihari/fit/README.md

 1. Register manufacturer specific messages at runtime

    For those who prefer using this SDK as it is without need to generate their own custom SDK, we provide `factory` package as an abstraction to hold the profile messages.
-For example, please see [usage.md/#Available-Decode-Options (WithFactory)](/docs/usage.md#Available-Decode-Options).
+For example, please see [Register Manufacturer Specific Types & Messages at Runtime](/docs/runtime_registration.md).

 2. Generate custom FIT SDK